AmirAliuA/personal-portfolio/data/projects/snake-game.md

 web: https://github.com/AmirAliuA/snake-game/releases/tag/1.0
 ios: https://github.com/AmirAliuA/snake-game
 icon: /images/work/index/snake-game/snake-logo.jpg
-active: true
+active: false
-tagline: Snake game written in Java
+tagline: The classic Snake game written in Java
 ---

 This is a classic Snake game implemented in Java using Swing for the graphical interface.

+---

 ### Game Overview
 - Objective: Control the snake to eat food and grow in length while avoiding collisions with itself and the game boundaries.